Ai Accountant

 How long must audit trail records be retained?

-The Companies Act, Section 128(5), mandates retention for at least eight years.
-Ensure your software stores logs indefinitely without deletion options.
+The Companies Act, Section 128(5), mandates retention for at least eight financial years.
+Ensure your software stores logs indefinitely without deletion options and that archived records remain accessible for auditor review.

 Is it enough to log only new transactions, or must edits be tracked too?

 The law requires complete edit logging.
-Every modification, including changes to existing entries, must be documented with user, timestamp, and prior values.
+Every modification to existing entries must be documented with user identity, timestamp, and prior values.
+Logging only new transactions is non compliant.

 What export formats are recommended for statutory audits?

-Audit logs should be exportable in CSV or PDF formats that preserve full detail, including timestamps, user IDs, and change descriptions, to facilitate smooth auditor review.
+Audit logs should be exportable in CSV or PDF formats that preserve full detail, including timestamps, user IDs, and change descriptions.
+Auditors increasingly request quarterly exports to verify year round compliance rather than just year end snapshots.